elyanah-aco/elyanah-aco.github.io/life/_posts/2023-07-26-hello-world.md

 goal of getting better at coding and research is a lofty challenge.
 So there will definitely be hiccups along the way as I figure this out.

-Why exactly am I doing this, and why on Github pages?
+Why exactly am I doing this, and why on Github Pages?

-- **Public accountability with flexibility**: I tried using Twitter to document my study notes, and needing to trim your thoughts down in 280-character chunks wasn't fun.
+- **Flexibility in writing**: I tried using X (formerly Twitter) to document my study notes, and needing to trim your thoughts down in 280-character chunks wasn't fun.
     This setup will allow me to blabber on as much as I want to (before editing, of course).
-    While I do still use Twitter, it'll primarily just be to get news from the select tech users I follow.
+    While I do still use X, it'll primarily just be to get news from the select tech users I follow.

-- **I want to try some web development**.
-Web developers may scoff at what they just read, but migrating to Github Pages enabled me to learn a bit of web dev.
-Even with just a static site generator like Jekyll, I was able to dip my toes on the Rails ecosystem, SCSS, and the like.
-- **Open-source experience**.
-I realized that if readers found any mistakes, either from grammar or content, they can just go ahead and open up a Pull Request.
-    They don't need to point them out in the comments and wait for me to correct them myself.
-Github integration is pretty good, and I'd love to leverage that[^1].

-On the other hand, there are still some things that may need some improvement:

-- **Plugins require setup**.
-For Wordpress, I just virtually need to drag and drop plugins I want to have.
-SEO and Analytics are automatically available.
-With Github Pages, I need to setup Disqus for comments, Google Analytics for stats, and other things. *Github pages doesn't support plugins out-of-the-box*, so if I want to do that, I need to push the locally generated files instead [^2].
-- **No databases, etc.**.
-That's definitely expected, especially on static-site generators.
-If you want the full blogging experience, I'd say stick to other services for that.
-If you want a clean and lightweight experience, then Github pages is a good solution for you.

-With that in mind, I won't suggest Jekyll + Github Pages for non-developers who don't want to roll-up their sleeves and tinker around their site.
-If you want an easy and no-ops way of blogging, use other providers such as Medium or Wordpress.
-But, if you find joy in building things and making things work, then Github pages is definitely the best solution for you!

-### Footnotes
-[^1]: Of course, the source code is available [on Github](https://github.com/ljvmiranda921/ljvmiranda921.github.io)
-[^2]: I solved this problem by integrating Travis-CI in my workflow.
-Whenever the checks on the `master` passed, it automatically deploys the **locally-generated files** to `gh-pages`, and is deployed to the website.
+- **Plug-and-play through open-source**: The inspiration for this blog is LJ Miranda's own blog [here](https://ljvmiranda921.github.io/), which I discovered while researching while NLP.
+It was easy to just fork from his repo and start from there.
+This way, I could prioritize writing over the frontend stuff (which I do plan to revisit when I have more time).
+All of this was done with LJ's permission, of course.

+- **Public activity and accountability**: As of writing this entry, my Github activity has been rather quiet, to say the least.
+Most of my dev work is on my work account on Gitlab.
+    That's not really an excuse for my shoddy activity here on my personal account - I have a ton of ideas for personal project that just fail to materialize.
+My goal with doing this to make sure some of them do see the light of day.

+I am fairly new to Github Pages and Jekyll, so I expect to encounter some bumps in the road while I tinker around with this.
+Nevertheless, finding solutions to problems is part of what makes me happy as a developer.
+Do let me know if you find something wonky, either code-wise or writing-wise, by [creating a pull request](https://github.com/elyanah-aco/elyanah-aco.github.io/pulls).

+That's it for this first post.
+Here's hoping for more in the future!